nikitavoloboev/data/focusing/rules.md

 - If the idea is not private.
 Share it in [Trello](https://trello.com/b/alB1ryRP).
 Add relevant description and links to describe the idea clearly.
 - Let the ideas evolve.
 Work on it and it might change into something far greater over time.

-## Capitalising things
+## Capitalizing things
-- Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..).
+- Capitalize everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..).

 ## Asking questions
 - When posting an error or an issue, give as much relevant information as I can to help debug it.